ivansglazunov/nextjs-hasura-auth/CONSTRUCTOR.md

 ---

-*Constructor is part of the Hasyx ecosystem for GraphQL operations with multi-view real-time results.*
+*Constructor is part of the Hasyx ecosystem for GraphQL operations with multi-view real-time results and complete schema field support.*